kalgynirae/Minerva/README.md

 The goal and retreat value options can be combined.
 If you want to wear down an opponent's forces without losing too many of your own, run a command such as

-    $ ./main.py 10 6 -g 2 -r 5
+    $ minerva 10 6 -g 2 -r 5
     10 vs. 6
     r: 5
     g: 2
     69.1%

 ###Interactive Mode
-The above uses of the tool are great for evaluating a potential attack, but aren't very useful once an attack is underway.
+The above uses of minerva are great for evaluating a potential attack, but aren't very useful once an attack is underway.
 If you need the odds of success multiple times for the same invasion, typing an entire command with the appropriate ```-g``` and ```-r``` arguments can be tedious.